Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 - Only the orchestration mechanism was changed (Python-based ros2 launch vs LifecycleManager)

 Detailed configuration and setup are available in this repository.

+## 🎬 Demo

+A side-by-side boot comparison video (Python launch vs LifecycleManager) is included in the presentation.

 > **Conclusion:** By removing Python from the runtime path, memory pressure during system startup was reduced enough to **completely eliminate OOM events** observed in the baseline configuration.
 These improvements were achieved without modifying the ROS 2 nodes themselves, and resulted in a stable and repeatable boot sequence on the target hardware.